jtsshieh/jtsshieh/README.md

 # Hi there, I'm Justin

-I'm a developer for Java, C#, and Javascript.
+I'm a developer for Java, C#, and Typescript.
 I'm currently learning python.

 You can check out my website [here](https://jtsshieh.ga/).